 As part of our ongoing blog series into core knowledge of commercial real estate (CRE) terminology, we’re back with new terms for defining and unpacking.

 Two global emerging trends in CRE at the moment are the immense growth in life sciences as a CRE end user (owner, tenant, occupant) and the flourishing of logistics and warehousing.
 Typically, both of these types of occupiers require specialist amenities in their properties.
 One option is “build-to-suit”.

-The NAOIP Terms and Definition defines build-to-suit as a property “designed and tailored for a specific tenant, often because the tenant is unable to find suitable space in the speculative market”.
+The ever-useful NAOIP 2017 Terms and Definitions document defines build-to-suit as a property “designed and tailored for a specific tenant, often because the tenant is unable to find suitable space in the speculative market”.

 NAIOP adds: “The build-to-suit project is usually contracted with a developer who owns and operates the completed facility occupied by the tenant.
 Generally, a build-to-suit project becomes a single-tenant building upon completion.”

 Rethink, reuse, recycle

 Many major cities, however, don’t have greenfield (or undeveloped) pockets of land within their centers for these types of occupants.
 That leaves CRE professionals with a quandary: how can we find suitable properties for these categories that were traditionally left out of the high street mix?

 With retail and office occupancies down, some cities are seeing office and retail space being snapped up for adaptive reuse, or conversion.
 Think beleaguered big box stores turning into fulfillment centers, or tired hotels finding new life as micro-apartments.